 The Footnotes

-Veteran singer-guitarist songwriter, Rick Eakens, from Las Cruces, New Mexico, has led The Footnotes, on and off, for most of his life, crafting the sound in his head into rootsy, high-energy rock 'n' roll that embodies the unpretentious attitude, catchy songcraft and high-energy abandon of the vintage classics that originally inspired him to make music.
-Based out of Austin and Houston, The Footnotes' feisty, uplifting live gigs are performed by, Rick Eakens (vocals, electric guitar), Mary Hooper (vocals), Kerry Taylor (bass guitar, vocals), Mike Reynolds (drums, percussion), and Jim Hemphill (guitar, vocals).
+Veteran singer-guitarist songwriter Rick Eakens, from Las Cruces, New Mexico, has led The Footnotes, on and off, for most of his life, crafting the sound in his head into rootsy, high-energy rock 'n' roll that embodies the unpretentious attitude catchy songcraft and high-energy abandon of the vintage classics that initially inspired him to make music.
+Based out of Austin and Houston, The Footnotes' feisty, uplifting live gigs are performed by Rick Eakens (vocals, electric guitar), Mary Hooper (vocals, percussion), Kerry Taylor (bass guitar, vocals), Kevin Blaine Tate (drums), and Jim Hemphill (guitar, vocals).
 The Beatles and Buddy Holly act as touchstones, and garage-rock combos like the Seeds and the Standells as role models for The Footnotes.

 The Footnotes' feisty, uplifting live gigs have won the band a longstanding status as an under-the-radar regional legend.
 "My earliest memories are of music," says Rick Eakens.
 "The first time I was exposed to rock 'n' roll as a kid, I was profoundly knocked out, and it's been the sound I've heard in my head ever since.”
 With the Beatles and Buddy Holly as his touchstones, and garage-rock combos like the Seeds and the Standells as role models, Eakens led the original Footnotes through gigs at local teen clubs and dances, and even played an impromptu gig backing a guitar-wielding stranger who turned out to be Chuck Berry.